Health Mart: History

-Partnerships

-In 2019, Health Mart announced a partnership with Amazon Hub Counter to allow its pharmacies to operate as package pickup locations.

-In 2020, Health Mart began working with the Department of Health and Human Services (HHS) to act as the community pharmacy representative for their Ready, Set, PrEP program.
+In 2020, Health Mart began working with the Department of Health and Human Services (HHS) to act as the community pharmacy representative for its Ready, Set, PrEP program.
 The Ready, Set, PrEP program provides pre-exposure prophylaxis (PrEP) medications to at-risk individuals at no cost.
 More than 3,300 Health Mart pharmacies signed on to donate their dispensing fees as part of the program.
+In October 2020, Jhaveri transitioned to a new role as president of community pharmacy at McKesson and Eyad Farah was named president of Health Mart and Health Mart Atlas.

 During the COVID-19 pandemic, Health Mart again worked with HHS to develop COVID-19 test collection sites at Health Mart pharmacies selected by HHS.
+It was also the first independent group of pharmacies to offer the COVID-19 vaccine.
+The chain collectively administered more than one million vaccinations by May 19, 2021.

+By 2022, Health Mart Atlas had more than 6,000 members.
+At the end of the year, the company launched Atlas Specialty to offer specialty-focused pharmacy services.
+In December 2023, McKesson appointed Crystal Lennartz as president of Health Mart and Health Mart Atlas.
+Health Mart ranked highest among brick-and-mortar chain drug store pharmacies in J.D.
+Power's 2025 U.S. Pharmacy Study.